 - Promote the development of efficient electricity markets in the Nordic area, consistent with the development in within the European Union.

-- Co-operate in issues relating to energy markets in which “The Regulators” have responsibilities according to respective national legislation.
+- Co-operate in issues relating to energy markets in which the Regulators have responsibilities according to EU-regulation and the respective national legislation.

-- Set up the appropriate mechanisms of co-operation, information exchange and assistance amongst “The Regulators”, and reinforce their level of common representation in the cooperation within the Council of European Energy Regulators and joint actions especially in connection with the co-operation among the Nordic transmission system operators (Nordel).
+- Set up the appropriate mechanisms of co-operation, information exchange and assistance amongst the Regulators, and reinforce their level of common representation in the cooperation within the Council of European Energy Regulators (CEER) and the Agency for the Cooperation of Energy Regulators (ACER) and joint actions especially in connection with stakeholders, i.e. the co-operation among the Nordic transmission system operators.

 - Provide a framework for the discussion of regulatory issues and exchange of experience in order to facilitate convergence of views and common positions when appropriate.

-- Provide the necessary elements for the development of regulation and promote increased harmonisation and efficiency in the regulatory framework and processes.
+- Provide the necessary elements for the development of regulation and promote increased harmonization and efficiency in the regulatory framework and processes.

 - With due regard to national differences in the legal framework and responsibilities, work to establish common policies toward agreed issues.